Christina Roslyng: Career

 Roslyng started playing handball at the age of 11 and moved to Horsens HK in 1995.

 At the age of 19 in 1997 she joined Viborg HK.
 Shere she won four Danish Championships and the 1999 EHF European League.

 She then joined first Kolding KIF and them SønderjyskE Håndbold, before returning to Viborg for a single year, where she won her fifth Danish Championship.

-Post playing career
+Post-playing career

 She has been the coach at Klakring IF, an amateur club from Klakring, a small town near Juelsminde in central Jutland.

 From 2019 to 2023 Roslyng was part of the staff around the Danish Women's national team.

-Private life
+Personal life

 She is married to handballer Lars Christiansen.
 Together, they have two sons, Frederik and August.
 They split up in 2009, however, as of 2012, they are back together.

 In 2006, she won the Danish version of Dancing With the Stars, Vild med dans, with the partner Steen Lund.